Last year, reports surfaced that American household debt reached a record high of just over $15.24 trillion. Let’s type that out in round numbers.

 Well, it depends on how you look at it.

-From an economic standpoint, the economy is going strong.
+From an economic standpoint, the economy is rebounding from the pandemic quite nicely.
 Consumer confidence might be high and that could be a reason why households are taking on more debt.

 But from a household standpoint, it could mean that people are financially strapped and need to make ends meet with credit cards.